-It is important to highlight that the Guidelines operate on a 'comply or explain' basis so there is an opportunity to explain non-compliance with the Guidelines.
+The Guidelines operate on a 'comply or explain' basis so there is an opportunity to explain instances of non-compliance.
+The PERG may not always accept these explanations.

-The full Guidelines requirements can be found in Appendix 3 and have been summarised in the compliance checklist in Appendix 6.
+The full Guidelines requirements can be found in Appendix 3.
+These have been summarised in the compliance checklist in Appendix 6.